alicelambda/blag/content/cs373/week12.md

 # 5. What made you happy this week?

 I was excited to be accepted as an engineering officer at the Information & Systems Security Society at UT.
-It's a great group of people and 'm excited to lead with them.
+It's a great group of people and I'm excited to teach people about security.
 It was also nice to touch base with some friends I'm in a book club with.

 # 6. What's your pick of the week?